 This year the 2019 All-National Honor Ensemble (ANHE) Symphony Orchestra will perform alongside five other All-National Honor Ensembles in Orlando, Florida.
 Soo Han, Director of Orchestral Activities at Baldwin Wallace Conservatory of Music, will lead the 2019 ANHE Symphony Orchestra.
 He is also a member of the Board of Directors of the Midwest International Band and Orchestra Clinic, a contributing editor for Hal Leonard’s Essential Elements for Strings, a D’Addario Orchestral Strings Artist, a Conn-Selmer Educational Clinician, and the former Director of Orchestras & Department Chair of the William H. Duke Center for the Performing Arts at Carmel High in Carmel, Indiana.
 Here, he shares what led him into music, and what he looks forward to enjoying with the ANHE Symphony Orchestra.

-The GRAMMY Museum Foundation and the Recording Academy have chosen 10 finalists for the 2018 Music Educator Award.
-Eight of the finalists are NAfME members as was last year’s winner, Keith Hancock of Tesoro High School in Rancho Santa Margarita, CA.
+The GRAMMY Museum and The Recording Academy selected 10 finalists for the 2019 Music Educator Award.
+Eight of the finalists are NAfME members as was last year’s winner, Melissa Salguero of P.S.
+48 Joseph R. Drake in the Bronx, New York.